 Have you ever tried doing this?
 Because I have, and it was so not worth the trouble.

 The first (and only) time I tried the “rolling” method was a complete disaster.
-The filet kept unfurling as it baked, despite the million toothpicks attempting to hold it together, and almost all of the stuffing fell out and onto the baking dish.
+The filet kept unfurling as it baked, despite the million toothpicks attempting to hold it together.
+Almost all of the stuffing fell out and onto the baking dish.

 But, the flavor was so good, and I knew I’d have to make the recipe again.
 But, without that pesky rolling component.